The Metal Arts Guild (MAG) is an independent, non-profit, educational organization

 What is your favorite tool and why?

-What is your primary material to create with most and what is your attraction to using them?
+What is your primary material create with most and what is your attraction to using them?

 What inspires your metalwork?

-How long have you been working in metals and what brought you into the field?
+How long have you been working in metals and what brought you into this field?

-What advice would you give to someone just starting out in metals?
+What piece of advice would you give to someone just starting out in metals?